Weekly Grinds 5th Year

 Analysis of:

-• Unseen Poetry tasks, including guidelines and sample responses to past questions
+• Unseen Poetry tasks, including guidelines and sample responses to past exam questions

 • 4 of the 8 prescribed poets will be taught in class

-• Approaching the Prescribed Poetry Question-how to structure your answer plus sample answers to past questionsNotes will be provided on all eight of the prescribed poets:
+• Approaching the Prescribed Poetry Question – how to structure your answer plus sample answers to past questions.

 French (H)